Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 The thing we are most proud of here at Monaco is the level of support we offer not just our Novice Trainees but all Nail Techs throughout New Zealand.

-The Monaco education team is lead by Managing Director Penny Lawler, currently the most highly qualified Artistic Nail Design Educator in New Zealand and holder of 19 awards, including Runner Up Nail Technician of the Year 2015/2016.
+The Monaco education team is lead by Managing Director Penny Lawler, an Artistic Nail Design Educator and Ambassador and holder of 19 awards, including Runner Up Nail Technician of the Year 2015/2016.

 Joining Penny is a team of highly skilled technicians with a wealth of knowledge ready and waiting for you.
 You can view their Bios on our Meet the Team page and you can see a full gallery of their work over on our Facebook page in this album here.